Art & Graphic Design Study Programmes

 What can I do afterwards?

-Career opportunities could include being a photographer, graphic designer, art therapist or set designer.
-Alternatively, others may choose to be a website designer, games designer or an illustrator!
+Career opportunities could include being a photographer, graphic designer, art therapist, interior designer, set designer and other graphic design jobs.
+Alternatively, others may choose to be a website designer, games designer or illustrator!
 If university is of interest to you we can also support your UCAS application process.

 Traditionally you may have studied an Art course, where you would only study the qualification, such as magazine layouts, life drawing and packaging.
 An Art & Graphic Design study programme is so much more than an Art course!